per-garden/webapp/README.md

  - Token rewrite and expiry.
 The same single token is used throughout complete session, and token never expires.
  - By letting client-side keep track of session id too, server-side could verify token without having to search all existing tokens.
- - Service worker precache (e.g. as used in Chromium) does not work properly with backend redirects.
+ - Service worker precache does not work properly with backend redirects.
 There must be a better way of handling this than server stating `501 - Not implemented`.

 # Licence